Last Updated: November 12, 2019 1:50AM

 Machine translation plus post-editing is a hybrid of MT and traditional, human translation.
 As its name suggests, post-editing follows the MT process.

 This human touch brings a level of nuance that machines can’t match.
-This is especially important when content is highly technical, deals with sensitive cultural issues, features jokes or wordplay, or captures an important particular tone.
+This is especially important when translation projects contain content that’s highly technical, deals with sensitive cultural issues, features jokes or wordplay, or captures an important particular tone.

 For clients, the benefits are twofold.
 This method couples the unparalleled speed of MT with the attention and sensitivity of a human translator.